 So, what is the current point of the company vetting evolution?
 How does it feel to be vetted at Lemon.io — and what parts does the process entail now?

-First of all, the recruitment department checks the developers’ CV and background (LinkedIn, forums, etc.).
-If the background is clear and promising, the matching specialists invite devs to the online interview.
+First, the recruitment department checks the developers’ CVs and background (LinkedIn, forums, etc.).
+The matching specialists invite devs to the online interview if their background is clear and promising.
 At the interview, the soft skills and language proficiency are checked.

-However, if the programmer comes from the partner dev shop or team, Lemon.io supposes they are pre-vetted and doesn’t check soft skills and language competency.
-All the rest is similar: we monitor Google and feedbacks, call the partner team manager, and conduct the reference check.
+However, if the programmer comes from the partner dev shop or team, Lemon.io supposes they are pre-vetted and don’t check soft skills and language competency.
+All the rest is similar: we monitor Google and feedback, call the partner team manager, and conduct the reference check.

-After the soft skills, references, and language check, comes the technical screening.
-It is in this sphere of vetting the difference between Coding Ninjas and Lemon.io is probably the most drastic.
+After the soft skills, references, and language check comes the technical screening.
+In this sphere of vetting, the difference between Coding Ninjas and Lemon.io is probably the most drastic.

 Right from the start, it’s worth mentioning that Lemon.io’s technical interviewers are our external contractors.
 We hire them just as we hire devs they’re interviewing, and monitor their job success according to clients’ satisfaction.Kate Leshchyshyn, Head of Sales at Lemon.io

 The external screeners reckon with the Lemon.io recruiters’ requests and requirements.
 After the discovery interview, recruiters learn about the devs’ fields of interest and competence.
 The recruitment department can request/select the particular tasks and topics for the technical interview (upon the info provided by the candidate about themselves).